Tom Forber

-Tom Forber is a professional rugby league footballer who plays as a for Oldham RLFC in the RFL Championship on DR loan from Wigan Warriors in the Super League.
+Tom Forber is an English professional rugby league footballer who plays as a for the Oldham RLFC in the RFL Championship, on loan from Wigan Warriors in the Super League.

-He has spent time on loan from Wigan Warriors at Oldham RLFC in League 1 and the Newcastle Thunder in the Championship.
+He has spent time on loan or dual registration from Wigan at Wakefield Trinity and Castleford Tigers in the Super League, at Newcastle Thunder, Whitehaven, Widnes Vikings, Barrow Raiders and Oldham in the RFL Championship, and at Oldham in League 1.

 Playing career

 Wigan Warriors

-In 2022, Forber made his Super League début for the Wigan Warriors club against Hull Kingston Rovers.
+In 2022, Forber made his Super League debut for the Wigan Warriors against Hull Kingston Rovers.

-On 12 October 2024, Forber played in Wigan's 9-2 2024 Super League grand final victory over Hull Kingston Rovers.
-In July 2025, Forber signed a new four year deal with the club.
+On 12 October 2024, Forber played in Wigan's 9–2 2024 Super League Grand Final victory over Hull Kingston Rovers.

+In July 2025, Forber signed a new four-year deal with the club.